miguelpc913/adminv2-mock-api/README.md

 In order to run the app locally, move to the folder admin-docker, in the root of the folder run the command docker-compose up -d.
 This will launch both the DB and the service.

+## Requirements to launch

+In order to launch the project you will need to have installed:
+- Docker
+- Docker compose